 Christopher Smith 20:41

 That’s awesome.
-So it sounds like empathy is a pretty important aspect of how you work with people.
+So it sounds like lead with empathy is a pretty important aspect of how you work with people.
 Is that correct?

 Michelle Accardi 20:49